Back to blogs

 Overview of Solidity

-Solidity is a high-level, statically typed programming language designed for writing and deploying smart contracts on the Ethereum Virtual Machine (EVM) and other compatible blockchain platforms.
+Solidity is a statically-typed, high-level programming language.
+Its design enables writing and deploying smart contracts on the Ethereum Virtual Machine (EVM).
+However, it also works on other compatible blockchain platforms.

-This language is an important tool for developers building decentralized applications (dApps) that require secure and transparent operations.
+Solidity is essential for developers building decentralized applications (dApps) that require secure and transparent operations.

 Turing completeness and its implications

-Solidity was designed with several key goals in mind, aiming to balance ease of use with powerful capabilities, such as:
+Solidity balances ease of use with powerful capabilities, such as:

-• Support for Inheritance: Supports inheritance, allowing developers to create modular and reusable code.
+• Support for inheritance: Allows developers to create modular and reusable code.

-• Libraries and Interfaces: Provides support for defining and using libraries and interfaces, promoting code modularity and reuse.
+• Libraries and interfaces: Supports defining and using libraries and interfaces, which promotes code modularity and reuse.

-Solidity’s syntax and features draw inspiration from existing languages, making it accessible for developers:
+Solidity’s syntax and features are inspired by existing languages, making it accessible for developers:

 • Solidity borrows its curly-bracket syntax and many control structures, such as if, for, and while loops, from Javascript.

-• The language includes concepts such as function overloading, inheritance, and user-defined types from C++.
-Variable declarations and explicit type conversions are also reminiscent of C++.
+• Solidity uses C++ concepts like function overloading, inheritance, and user-defined types.
+Variable declarations and explicit type conversions also remind us of C++.

 Origins and initial development